tr3ck3r/linklight/exercises/aws/ansible_tower/4-more/README.md

 ## Tower Project Sync

-Go to PROJECTS in Tower , and re-sync the Student Gitlab repo
+Go to PROJECTS in Tower , and re-sync the Student Gitlab repo.
+This will pull in the latest additions in Gitlab.

 ![Ansible Tower Project Sync](aws-tower-project-sync.png)